praekeltfoundation/ways-of-working/docs/tools.rst

 pull-requests.
 If that is done then once the pull-request is merged into the main branch the issue is automatically closed.

 We use the `Git Flow`_ branching model as part of our development.
 It's a convenient way to manage your branches.
-You are not required to use Git Flow but you are required to follow naming conventions it sets with regard to branch-names and prefixes.
+You are not required to use Git Flow but you are required to follow naming conventions it sets with regard to branch names and prefixes.

-with GitHub_'s API.
-It allows one to turn issues on GitHub into pull-requests.
-If that is done then once the pull-request is merged into the main branch the issue is automatically closed.

 Issues & Tickets
 ----------------